Akselitau/Rintintin-app/README.md

 Code Information

-Comments: There are a lot of comments in the frontend code because I am currently learning new things about it.
 Code Review: My code has not been reviewed by anyone yet, so I apologize in advance for any mistakes or inconsistencies you might encounter.

-Pour le front ne pas oublier de faire "npm install" pour la première fois